-- it determines that the applicant is a fit and proper person for the purposes of holding a VEET scheme registry account - · the applicant (and any related body corporate) does not already hold an account - · the applicant pays the relevant fee.
+- it determines that the applicant is a fit and proper person for the purposes of holding a VEET scheme registry account - the applicant does not already hold an account - the applicant pays the relevant fee.

 In considering whether a person is 'fit and proper' to hold a VEET scheme registry account the commission will consider various matters, including those set out at section 10B of the Act.
 The commission must refuse the person's application if it determines that the applicant is not a fit and proper person to hold a VEET scheme registry account.